yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/tables/index.md

 ```swift
 cell.imageView?.image = UIImage(named: allCacti[indexPath.row].image)
 ```

+>This line of code probably won't work as expected, yet.
+It is expecting image files names of "prickly-pear", "hedgehog" and "rebutia" because those are listed as the images in the `allCacti` array.
+If you want images to show up, you'll need to save iamges with those file names to this project!

 A little more is going on with this line.
 Because the file name was stored as a string but we need to access an image, we wrapped the file name in `UIImage()` to convert it to an image.